Haubby/terminal_xcad/README.md

 * So, jumping on to the main reason why we need to tweak our terminal
 - It's because of the limited number of colors that can be displayed in a normal command prompt.
 The default color scheme provided by Microsoft

+* First of all, you need to install 'Nerd fonts' of your choice from here [^2].
+By the way, I'm using 'Hack Nerd Fonts' and working perfectly on windows 11 (tested successfully)

 * I think I'm feeling lazy a bit, so why not you try to explore the References mentioned at the end of this article and figure out what you want out of it.

 * In case you may find it difficult to search for some specific icons, just refer "Nerd Fonts Cheat Sheet", serach for any icon by it's name and copy the icon according to your requirement.
-By the way, I'm using Hack Nord Fonts and working perfectly on windows 11 (tested successfully)

 * For your convenience, if you are using Windows 10/11, try installing WSL/ubuntu-22.04/Arch linux/kali linux from the Microsoft store